 Ecommerce websites are online shopping websites.
 Many sites use them to sell their products directly to customers.

-You can find eCommerce sites selling clothing, accessories, baby products, food and beverages, etc. The difference between eCommerce fulfillment and dropshipping is the difference in profit.
+You can find eCommerce sites selling clothing, accessories, baby products, food and beverages, etc. The difference between eCommerce fulfillment and starting a dropshipping business is the difference in profit.

 Ecommerce fulfillment means you put a larger investment upfront to purchase products that you then ship to customers.
 With dropshipping, you source products through a third party so you don’t need to have inventory at your home or in a warehouse.